trustlines-network/clientlib-docs/md/async.md

-This library is a promise-based library.
+This library is a [promise-based](https://www.promisejs.org) library.
 So every asynchronous call will return a native Javascript promise.
-If an error occurs the library will throw it.
-The caller has to handle it appropriately.
-It is up to you if you choose `promise` or `async/await` syntax for calling the methods.
+If an error occurs, the library will throw it.
+This needs to be handles appropriately by the caller.
+It is up to you if you choose `promise` or `async/await` syntax for calling methods.

 #### Promise syntax
 ```javascript